 In the east of Iceland, this landmark became visible when the river running through it was utilized for hydroelectric power.
 As the flow of Jökulsá á Dal reduced, a canyon of rock formations appeared that had never been seen before.
 The canyon can be accessed from both sides, both via Route 923.
 Depending on which side you approach the canyon from, your journey will involve little or a lot of walking.
 The west side route is a walk of around 250 meters from the car park.
 The east side route involves a walk of 10km (6 miles).

 This is another waterfall cascading through basalt rock.
 The rocks on either side of Aldeyjarfoss are actually in two different patterns.
 There are the hexagonal columns previously mentioned, and the less uniform, swirling lava patterns.
 The rocks here are not purely black like many of their cousins.
 Red and yellow shades, resulting from sulfur and iron deposits, can be seen amongst the black and grey.
 This landmark is found in north Iceland, 41km (25 miles) into Bárðardalur valley.

 Unlike some of the other places I’ve mentioned, these rocks are not located at a waterfall.
 They are on the coast, in the north of the country.
 The hexagonal rock columns actually run horizontally, so you can walk over them.
 Kálfshamarsvík is near the tip of the Skagi Peninsula, 287km (178 miles) from the capital.
-It used to be the site of a small village, but was abandoned decades ago.
+Take your rental car in Iceland and head there!
+It used to be the site of a small village but was abandoned decades ago.

 It’s worth noting that these rock formations, and their accompanying waterfalls, look just as beautiful in winter.
 Seeing them covered with snow and ice is a different experience entirely.